bluberry-huangjiaming/CoDA/README.md

 # CoDA
-CoDA: Cross-Domain Aspect Sentiment Quad Prediction via Self-Training Cyclic Filtering and Progressive Contrastive Learning
+Cross-Domain Aspect Sentiment Quad Prediction via Self-Training Cyclic Filtering and Progressive Contrastive Learning

 We will release the code and datasets upon acceptance of the paper.